 Yes.
 In Ontario, you are required to have third-party liability coverage for your vehicle.
 This type of coverage protects you from the expenses associated with damage or bodily harm accidentally caused by you upon someone else (a third party).
-Our brokers recommend a $2,000,000 liability limit.
+Our expert car insurance brokers recommend a $2,000,000 liability limit.
 Legal fees are especially easy to rack up should you ever be involved in a complicated claim, and this type of coverage protects you from unforeseen legal costs.

 Yes and no. There are many car insurance myths that exist out there, and this is a widely held belief that isn't entirely true.
 However, because of the tendency of drivers to become lower risk as they enter their mid to late twenties, you should witness a steady decline in your premiums over the years.

 Yes, if you have the right coverage.
 Your personal car insurance can transfer over to a rental car if you have added the optional coverage on.
 However, rental companies do tend to offer their own insurance which can be more comprehensive than your personal auto insurance.
 In this type of circumstance, some drivers decide to opt into the rental company's insurance to avoid any costs to repair a car that isn't their own.
 This may also be beneficial to you while renting a car on vacation in another country.
-Speak to an insurance broker who will find you coverage that protects you in all circumstances, even while renting a car.
+Speak to a car insurance broker who will find you coverage that protects you in all circumstances, even while renting a car.

 Yes, generally.
 Anything that negatively impacts your driving record will also negatively impact your car insurance premium.
 Minor traffic tickets may have a slight impact on your insurance premiums.
 Major tickets (like speeding in a construction zone) will raise your premiums more significantly.
 Any serious or criminal tickets (like driving under the influence) can cause colossal increases to your insurance premiums and some insurance companies may not even be able to insure your vehicle.